 Implementation of stack using a list

-To implement python data structure stack create a menu driven program followed by the functions for push, pop, peek, display and empty.
+To implement a python data structure stack create a menu-driven program followed by the functions for push, pop, peek, display and empty.

-I have created a function named main_menu() as following:
+I have created a function named main_menu() as follows:

 s= # An empty list to store stack elements, initially its empty top = None # This is top pointer for push and pop operation def main_menu(): while True: print("Stack Implementation") print("1 - Push") print("2 - Pop") print("3 - Peek") print("4 - Display") print("5 - Exit") ch = int(input("Enter the your choice:")) if ch==1: #push function calling elif ch==2: #pop function calling elif ch==3: #peek function calling elif ch==4: #display function calling elif ch==5: break else: print("Sorry, You have entered invalid option")